bitwarden/help/_articles/miscellaneous/cli.md

 - [Using SSO](#using-sso)

 {% callout success %}
-All three methods require you to provide your Master Password **if you will be working with Vault data directly**.
-Your Master Password is the source of your decryption key, so Vault data cannot be decrypted (**unlocked**) without it.
+Logging in [Using Email and Password](#using-email-and-password) uses your Master Password and can therefore string together the `login` and `unlock` commands to authenticate your identity and decrypt your Vault in tandem.
+[Using an API Key](#using-an-api-key) or [SSO](#using-sso) will require you to follow-up the `login` command with an explicit `bw unlock` if you will be working with Vault data directly.

+This is because your Master Password is the source of the key needed to decrypt Vault data.
 There are, however, a few commands that do not require your Vault to be decrypted, including `config`, `encode`, and `generate`, `update`, and `status`.
 {% endcallout %}

 ### Using Email and Password